lsst-dm/dmtn-056/abstract-interfaces.rst

         :param dict components: if the :ref:`Dataset` is a composite, a ``{name : URI}`` dictionary of its named components and storage locations.

+        :param Run run: the Run instance that produced the Dataset.
+Falls back to ``quantum.run`` if ``None``, but must be provided if :ref:`Quantum` is ``None``.

+        :param Quantum quantum: the Quantum instance that produced the Dataset.
+May be ``None`` to store no provenance information, but if present the :py:class:`Quantum` must already have been added to the Registry.

         :return: a newly-created :py:class:`DatasetHandle` instance.

         :raises: an exception if a :ref:`Dataset` with the given :ref:`DatasetRef` already exists in the given :ref:`Collection`.

-    .. py:method:: associate(tag, handle)
+    .. py:method:: associate(tag, handles)

-        Add an existing :ref:`Dataset` to an existing :ref:`Collection`.
+        Add existing :ref:`Datasets <Dataset>` to a :ref:`Collection`, possibly creating the :ref:`Collection` in the process.

-        :param str tag: a :ref:`CollectionTag <Collection>` indicating the Collection the :ref:`DatasetType` should be associated with.
+        :param str tag: a :ref:`CollectionTag <Collection>` indicating the Collection the :ref:`Datasets <Dataset>` should be associated with.

-        :param DatasetHandle handle: a :py:class:`DatasetHandle` instance that already exists in another :ref:`Collection` in this :ref:`Registry`.
+        :param list[DatasetHandle] handles: a list of :py:class:`DatasetHandle` instances that already exist in this :ref:`Registry`.

         :return: None

+        *Not supported by limited Registries.*

+    .. py:method:: makeRun(tag)

+        Create a new :ref:`Run` in the :ref:`Registry` and return it.

+        :param str tag: the :ref:`CollectionTag <Collection>` used to identify all inputs and outputs of the :ref:`Run`.

+        :returns: a :py:class:`Run` instance.

+        *Not supported by limited Registries.*

+    .. py:method:: updateRun(run)

+        Update the ``environment`` and/or ``pipeline`` of the given Run in the database, given the :py:class:`DatasetHandles <DatasetHandle>` attributes of the given :py:class:`Run`.

         *Not supported by limited Registries.*